 The additional benefit of hair testing is that it shows the levels of essential minerals in your dog's body.
 I have seen many test results of many dogs and can now recognize purely from the hair test if a dog is fed kibble or a raw or cooked diet without supplements or with synthetic or natural supplements.

 Should a hair test be done before a cleanse?

-When I started this protocol in my practice, I was shocked to see how quickly, for example, mercury disappears from the body.
-Most sources suggest that it takes years to get rid of mercury, however, it appears to take much shorter time with the cleanse protocol I will write about in PART 3.
+When I started this protocol in my practice, I was shocked to see how quickly mercury, for example, disappears from the body.
+Most sources suggest it takes years to get rid of mercury, however, it appears to take a much shorter time with the cleanse protocol I will write about in Chapter 3.

 Next: The Cleanse and Detox process